History of Art

 Over twenty permanent sculptures across the College constitute Cambridge’s most important sculpture park.
 This tradition has been carried forward with the Quincentenary Library, where Anthony Gormley’s Learning to See welcomes readers to the first floor.

 Jesus is also within walking distance of the Fitzwilliam Museum and Kettle’s Yard.
 We have a resident Fellow in History of Art, Dr Donal Cooper, a specialist in Italian art and architecture.
 The College’s library has excellent History of Art holdings and Dr Cooper works closely with the students and librarian to ensure that library stocks are kept up to date and meet students’ needs.

 Our permanent sculpture displays are supplemented every two years by our very own summer Biennale called Sculpture in the Close.
 In addition, Jesus hosts more frequent temporary exhibitions of prints and paintings.

-The College's own collection of paintings and works on paper, curated by Dr Rod Mengham, is also very extensive, especially for the modern era, and students are able to choose artworks to hang in their own rooms.
+The College's own collection of paintings and works on paper, curated by Professor Rod Mengham, is also very extensive, especially for the modern era, and students are able to choose artworks to hang in their own rooms.
 The visual arts stand at the heart of College life, and Jesus art historians have many opportunities to get involved in display and curating.